z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md

 in animation.
 We're not going to look at this topic for a while, but it's pointed out here because the alternative way of creating and moving sprites under SP1 puts the graphical data in this argument.
-We don't need to know about this yet, but some of the example code might be a bit confusing if this weren't pointed out.
+We don't need to know about this yet, but some of the SP1 example code in Z88DK might be a bit confusing if this weren't pointed out.

+### Runtime

+When this code runs the following steps take place:

+* SP1 is initialised
+* the library is told that the entire Spectrum screen is invalid and the whole lot needs updating
+* a sprite is created with the left boundary draw function and the graphical data, which tells the library how to draw the left side of the sprite
+* another column is added with the right boundary draw function and the graphical data, which tells the library how to draw the right side of the sprite
+* the sprite is moved into the display
+* SP1 is told to draw the screen.
+The whole screen has been marked as invalid so it knows everything must be drawn.
+When it gets to drawing the sprite it will use the left boundary function to draw the left side of the sprite, and, assuming the sprite isn't perfectly aligned to a horizontal character cell, will then use the right boundary function to draw the right side of the sprite.

+Unlike many other Spectrum graphics libraries, there's no need to *halt* the Z80 CPU to ensure flicker free updates.
+SP1 was specifically designed not to need that step, allowing the programmer to reclaim the CPU cycles normally lost waiting for the TV raster.
+Our sprite appears instantly and without flicker.

 ### Conclusion